OA and Environmental Impact Assessment

 Time series data support assessment of whether offsets achieve their intended outcomes over the long term.
 Post-implementation monitoring should track condition variables and service flows using the same methods as the accounts, enabling objective assessment of offset success and triggering adaptive management responses if targets are not met.

-The accounting framework ensures that offset calculations use consistent methods and data across projects, reducing the risk of systematic underestimation of offset requirements.
-Countries implementing marine offset policies should ensure that offset accounting is consistent with their broader Ocean Accounts framework to maintain coherence between project-level compensation and national ecosystem reporting[24].
+Countries implementing marine offset policies should ensure that offset accounting is consistent with their broader Ocean Accounts framework to maintain coherence between project-level compensation and national ecosystem reporting[23].

 Practical considerations for regulatory integration include: